bhklab/med-imagetools/src/imgtools/coretypes/masktypes/README.md

 ```

 > [!WARNING]
-> `ROI_HANDLING.KEEP_FIRST` is strongly discouraged, as the first roi found is never guaranteed to be the most relevant one.
+> `ROIMatchStrategy.KEEP_FIRST` is strongly discouraged, as the first roi found is never guaranteed to be the most relevant one.
 > Nonetheless, exact ROI pattern names are preferred to generalized regex matching
 > i.e ("CTV_0" is preferred to "CTV.*") to ensure some level of confidence in the matching.

-`ROI_HANDLING.KEEP_FIRST`
+`ROIMatchStrategy.KEEP_FIRST`
 **case-sensitive**
 ```python
 [